 Impact fees are commonly charged by local governments on new development to help pay for capital facilities needed to serve growth.
-The U.S. Supreme Court has established a dual test for land use exactions, commonly referenced as "Nollan and Dolan", two separate Supreme Court decisions which require a "rational nexus" and "rough proportionality" (respectively) between the proposed land use and the charge or exaction levied to mitigate the impacts.
-The State of Colorado has adopted a slightly different standard with the adoption of Senate Bill 15, following a Colorado Supreme Court decision addressing the issue.
+The State of Colorado has adopted a standard with the adoption of Senate Bill 15, codified as Section 29-20-104 and 104.5 of the Colorado Revised Statutes following a Colorado Supreme Court Decision addressing the issue.